uahnbu/lively-reload/README.md

 ## Usage
 * By pressing *Lively Reload* on the statusbar, or using the command `> Go Lively`, the extension will start compiling `.pug`, `.scss`, `.sass`, `.ts` files as configured.
 The statusbar will then turn *blue*.
 * By going to the configured port on `localhost` (`127.0.0.1`), the extension will start listening to changes on all supported files.
 The statusbar will turn *green*.
-* To sync the preview across multiple devices, install *ngrok* manually and create a tunnel to your localhost server.
+* To sync the preview across multiple devices, install *Ngrok* manually and create a tunnel to your localhost server.
   e.g.
   ```
   npm i -g ngrok
   ngrok http 2020 --region ap
   ```
 * Reload the whole webpage through `Ctrl`+`Shift`+`P` → `> Reload Lively`.
-* Press *Lively Reload* on the statusbar again to turn off the extension.
+* Press *Lively Reload* on the statusbar again or run command `> Quit Lively` to turn off the extension.
+* Bind the above-mentioned commands to some key combinations for your convenience.
 ## Notes
 * Use double-quote `"` for `html` tags' attributes.
 * Unlike the above command, the reload triggered when saving files will only affect the active file, and previous active files displaying in the background won't be affected.
 * Only the first workspace is support in a multi-workspace environment, since identification of the active workspace is not an option.
-* *ngrok* is not built into this extension as it's not compatible with Webpack.
+* *Ngrok* is not built into this extension as it's not compatible with *Webpack*.
 ## Settings
 Settings can also be specified in your `package.json` at root directory, by declaring under the property `"livelyReload"`.
 These settings will override *VSCode Extension Settings*.
 * **`livelyReload.port`**: A port to host the server.